This practice is part of: Start With Why.

 You can think of Practices as the tip of the iceberg that is above the water, these are the ceremonies we do every day in our work.
-However if we look under the water we will see that the larger part of the iceberg that keeps the tip of the iceberg above the water, these are our principles and values.
+However, if we look under the water we will see that the larger part of the iceberg that keeps the tip of the iceberg above the water, these are our principles and values.

-- Principles (How we will act)- rules derived from our values and our purpose
+- Principles (How we will act)- rules derived from our values and our purpose.

-- Practices (What we do)- actions you take in specific situations
+- Practices (What we do)- actions you take in specific situations.

-Organisations that have done the work to articulate “why they exist and what they believe” then need to clearly explain the “how they will act” they will work before they move to the “what they will do”.
+Organizations that have done the work to articulate “why they exist and what they believe” then need to clearly explain the “how they will act” they will work before they move to the “what they will do”.

 Why use it?

-For example, when we talk about visualisation of work we are really talking about providing transparency and improving understanding of work too.
+For example, when we talk about visualization of work we are really talking about providing transparency and improving understanding of work too.
 Providing transparency is not a practice.
 It is a principle that can be embodied by a whole lot of practices.

-Examples of shared principles in organisations:
+Examples of shared principles in organizations: